IMPORT

 Local files

 You can import local files from your client system.
-When importing local files, the JDBC driver opens an internal connection to the cluster and provides an HTTP or HTTPS (SECURE option) server.
-If the SECURE option is specified, the data is transferred encrypted but with slower performance.
+When importing local files, the JDBC driver opens an internal connection to the cluster and provides an HTTP or HTTPS server, depending on if the SECURE option is specified.
+If the SECURE keyword is used, the server uses the HTTPS protocol and the data is transferred encrypted.
+If the SECURE keyword is omitted, the server uses HTTP and the connection will be unencrypted.

-This functionality is only supported for EXAplus and the JDBC driver.
+This functionality is only supported when using EXAplus and the JDBC driver.
 It cannot be used in prepared statements or within database scripts.
 If you want to process a local file by an explicit program, you can use the tool EXAjload, which is included in the JDBC driver package.
-Execute this program without parameters to get information about the usage.
+For more information about how to use EXAjload, execute the program without parameters.

 Cloud storage